 - Rinse 1/3 cup of dry lentils and place in Mason jar.

-- Cover with cheesecloth to allow air to circulate and secure with rubber band.
+- Cover with cheesecloth to allow air to circulate and secure with a rubber band.

 - Rinse and strain twice daily for about 3-4 days or until ½” tails begin sprouting.

-- Rinse 3 times with cool water, strain, and use in salad.
+- Rinse 3 times with cold water, strain, and use in soups, toss in salads.